-We wish to widen the implementation of healthy living programmes such as the National Diabetes Prevention Programme to achieve PSA obesity and diabetes targets.
+We also wish to widen the implementation of healthy living programmes such as the National Diabetes Prevention Programme to achieve Prostrate Specific Antigen obesity and diabetes targets.
 However, we have found it difficult to demonstrate its impact.
-To improve its impact, we will expand our mapping of diabetes prevalence and its risk factors to help identify atrisk patients.
+To improve its impact, we will expand our mapping of diabetes prevalence and its risk factors to help identify at-risk patients.